A Record Number Of Women Will Serve In Congress (With Potentially More To Come)

 One is that it takes a lot to swing white women Democratic.
 According to exit polls, they were about evenly split this year, with 50 percent choosing Democrats, compared to 48 percent who chose Republicans.
 (And another massive pre-election poll found that white women may have slightly favored Republicans, 49 percent to 45 percent.)

 In other words, even in a year where there's a Democratic wave in the House, white women are about evenly split.
-This is also roughly in line with 2006, which was another wave year for Democrats — white women were evenly split that year, too.
+This is also roughly in line with 2006, which was another wave year for Democrats.
+White women were evenly split that year, too.

 Another important trend from this year's exits (and any year's) is how gender interacts with race and education.
 Being white, a man, and not having a college degree all are factors correlated with being more Republican.
 Nonwhites, women and college graduates all tend to vote more Democratic.

 That can create some wide chasms between groups.
 White women with college degrees voted strongly for Democrats, by 22 points.
-White men with college degrees, meanwhile, were evenly split, and whites without degrees voted strongly Republican, according to CNN's exits.
+White men with college degrees, meanwhile, were evenly split, and whites without degrees voted strongly Republican, according to CNN's exit polls.

 Meanwhile, about three-quarters of nonwhite voters, with or without college degrees, voted for Democratic candidates in their districts.
 (These results were not broken out by gender.)

 These breakdowns by education and gender are the sources of some of the most profound demographic shifts in recent American politics.
-College-educated women in particular have swung hard toward Democrats in recent years.
+College-educated women, in particular, have swung hard toward Democrats in recent years.
 Though that swing was already in progress, Trump may have accelerated that trend.

 Diverging views on gender